COVID-19 pandemic in Canada

 The virus was confirmed to have reached Canada on January 25, 2020, after an individual who had returned to Toronto from Wuhan, Hubei, China, tested positive.
 The first case of community transmission in Canada was confirmed in British Columbia on March 5.
 In March 2020, as cases of community transmission were confirmed, all of Canada's provinces and territories declared states of emergency.
-Provinces and territories have, to varying degrees, implemented school and daycare closures, prohibitions on gatherings, closures of non-essential businesses and restrictions on entry.
+Provinces and territories implemented, to varying degrees, school and daycare closures, prohibitions on gatherings, closures of non-essential businesses and restrictions on entry.
 Canada severely restricted its border access, barring travelers from all countries with some exceptions.
 The federal Minister of Health invoked the Quarantine Act, introduced following the 2002–2004 SARS outbreak.
-For the first time in its legislative history, the act has been used, legally requiring all travelers (excluding essential workers) returning to the country to self-isolate for 14 days, until rules were changed to accommodate fully vaccinated travelers.
+For the first time in its legislative history, the act was used, legally requiring all travelers (excluding essential workers) returning to the country to self-isolate for 14 days, until rules were changed to accommodate fully vaccinated travelers.

 By mid to late summer of 2020, the country saw a steady decline in active cases until the beginning of late summer.
+In July, the four Atlantic provinces formed the Atlantic Bubble, which allowed unrestricted movement for provincial residents.
 Through autumn, there was a resurgence of cases in all provinces and territories.
 On September 23, 2020, Prime Minister Trudeau declared that Canada was experiencing a "second wave" of the virus.
 New restrictions from provincial governments were put in place once again as cases increased, including variations of regional lockdowns.
-In late November, there was the disbandment of the Atlantic Bubble, a travel-restricted area of the country (formed of the four Atlantic provinces: New Brunswick, Prince Edward Island, Nova Scotia and Newfoundland and Labrador) which had been established in July, 2020.
+In late November, the Atlantic Bubble was disbanded because of the second wave.
 The federal government passed legislation to approve further modified economic aid for businesses and individuals.

-Nation-wide cases, hospitalizations and deaths spiked preceding and following the Christmas and holiday season in December, 2020 and January, 2021.
+Nation-wide cases, hospitalizations and deaths spiked during and after the Christmas and holiday season in December, 2020 and January, 2021.
 Alarmed by hospital capacity issues, fatalities and new cases, heavy restrictions (such as lockdowns and curfews) were put in place in affected areas (primarily Ontario, Quebec, and Alberta) and across the country.
 These lockdowns caused active cases to steadily decline, reaching a plateau in active cases in mid-February 2021.
-During a third wave of the virus, cases began rising across most provinces west of Atlantic Canada in mid-March, prompting further lockdowns and restrictions in the most populous provinces like Ontario and Quebec.
+During a third wave of the virus, cases began rising across most provinces west of Atlantic Canada in mid-March, prompting further lockdowns and restrictions in the most populous provinces of Ontario and Quebec.
 Due to a relatively low volume of cases in the Atlantic provinces, the travel-restricted Atlantic Bubble was planned to reopen; however, in late April, the third wave had spread to the Atlantic provinces.
 In response, Newfoundland and Labrador, Prince Edward Island, and Nova Scotia reinstated travel bans toward the rest of the country.